Jorch72/Galacticraft-Venus-Add-on/README.md

 Goals
 =========================

-1, Fix The Wgen
+1, Fix the wgen

-2, Create The Blocks
+2, Add more blocks

-3, Create The Items
+3, Create the items

-4, Add dungeon
+4, Improve dungeon

-5, Add More Fetchers
+5, Add Venus boss

+6, Add more fetchers

-6, Menu name not showing up & Planet icon not using set texture
+7, Menu name not showing up & Planet icon not using set texture

-7, Create the planet sky
+8, Create the planet sky (remove clouds)